 - Complete the Pre-Arrival Form

 Upon booking of travel to Canada, all international students must complete the Pre-Arrival Planning and Support Form to seek additional support and guidance with their quarantine planning process.
+Students who have been fully vaccinated must still complete this form.
 Please note that doing so does not guarantee entry to Canada, and students and their co-arriving family members continue to remain responsible for providing government officials with a complete and accurate quarantine plan that they commit to following.

 - Gather documents to support travel